 To be healthy and happy you need enough time to

-- do some of the things you want to do
+- do lots of things you want to do

-As you go through your teenage years, you will become gradually more and more responsible for managing your own time rather than relying on parents, carers or teachers to do it for you.
+As you go through your teenage years, you’ll gradually become more and more responsible for managing your own time rather than relying on parents, carers or teachers to do it for you.
 To manage your time as effectively as possible, you need to:

 - make plans